 Included with your ticket are some basic drawing supplies to get you started—but please feel free to bring your own!
-Please note: sales for this event end one week in advance.
+Please note: sales for this event end at 5 PM on Sunday, February 25th.

 - Early Bird Tickets are $35 before February 17.

 - Regular Tickets are $40 after February 18.